Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 Snowflake offers two broad categories of powerful, intelligent features based on Artificial Intelligence (AI) and Machine Learning (ML).
 These features can help you do more with your data in less time than ever before.

-- Snowflake Cortex is a suite of AI features that use large language models (LLMs) to understand unstructured data, answer freeform questions, and provide intelligent assistance.
+**Snowflake Cortex** is a suite of AI features that use large language models (LLMs) to understand unstructured data, answer freeform questions, and provide intelligent assistance.
 This suite of Snowflake AI Features comprises:

-  - Snowflake Cortex LLM Functions

-  - Universal Search

-  - Snowflake Copilot

-  - Document AI

-  - Cortex Fine-tuning

-  - Cortex Search

-  - Cortex Analyst
+- **Snowflake Cortex LLM Functions**: These are SQL and Python-based functions that can be used to develop an understanding, query, translate, summarize, and generate free-form text.
+The available functions are summarized below.

+  - [*`COMPLETE`*](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-complete): Given a prompt, returns a response that completes the prompt.
+This function accepts either a single prompt or a conversation with multiple prompts and responses.

+  - [*`EMBED_TEXT_768`*](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-embed-text): Creates a vector embedding of 768 dimensions for a given English-language text.

+  - [*`EMBED_TEXT_1024`*](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-embed-text-1024): Creates a vector embedding of 1024 dimensions for a given English-language text.

+  - [*`EXTRACT_ANSWER`*](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-extract-answer): Given a question and unstructured data, returns the answer to the question if it can be found in the data.

+  - [*`SENTIMENT`*](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-sentiment): Returns a sentiment score, from -1 to 1, representing the detected positive or negative sentiment of the given text.

+  - [*`SUMMARIZE`*](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-summarize): The SUMMARIZE function returns a summary of the given English text.

+  - [*`TRANSLATE`*](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-translate): The TRANSLATE function translates text from the indicated or detected source language to a target language..

+- **Universal Search** : Universal Search understands your query and information about your database objects and can find objects with names that differ from your search terms.

+- **Snowflake Copilot** : is an AI-powered assistant that helps you write, optimize, and understand SQL queries to analyze your Snowflake data assets

+- **Document AI** : Document AI is a Snowflake AI feature that uses Arctic-TILT, a proprietary large language model (LLM), to extract data from documents.

+- **Cortex Fine-tuning** : Cortex Fine-Tuning is a fully managed service that lets you fine-tune popular LLMs using your data, all within Snowflake.

+- **Cortex Search** : Snowflake’s fully managed search service for documents and other unstructured data, is designed to be that reliable retrieval partner in an enterprise RAG stack.

+- **Cortex Analyst** : Cortex Analyst is a fully-managed, LLM-powered Snowflake Cortex feature that helps you create applications capable of reliably answering business questions based on your structured data in Snowflake

-**Cortex AI** is particularly useful for tasks like generating SQL queries based on natural language inputs, analyzing trends and patterns in large datasets, and supporting decision-making processes with AI-powered recommendations.
+**`Cortex AI`** is particularly useful for tasks like generating SQL queries based on natural language inputs, analyzing trends and patterns in large datasets, and supporting decision-making processes with AI-powered recommendations.

 > Learn more about [Snowflake AI and ML](https://docs.snowflake.com/en/guides-overview-ai-features) documentation.